Fostering Cultural Competencies

 We are proud to be a sector leader in Indigenous employment.
-Our NeW Futures Strategic Plan 2016 - 2025 prioritises the embedding of Indigenous knowledge across the University to nurture an awareness of issues and a strong commitment to social justice.
+We prioritise the embedding of Indigenous knowledge across the University to nurture an awareness of issues and a strong commitment to social justice.

-We are a university of excellence for Indigenous employment, education and research and we have the highest number of Indigenous staff of any university in Australia.
+We are a university of excellence for Indigenous employment, education and research and we are one of the leading universities for Indigenous employment.

-Aboriginal and Torres Strait Islander people currently make up 2.8 per cent of our staff.
-Our Aboriginal and Torres Strait Islander Employment Strategy Maligagu (PDF, 2.45MB) focuses on attracting quality applications for academic and professional positions at all levels across the University.
+Our Aboriginal and Torres Strait Islander Employment Strategy Maligagu (PDF, 752KB) focuses on attracting quality applications for academic and professional positions at all levels across the University.
 We provide an internal environment that promotes professional and personal growth for Indigenous staff and develop strong collaboration with relevant community organisations.

 The Wollotuka Institute is guided by the teachings of our Nguraki (elders/cultural mentors) whose wisdoms are respected and honoured.
 Our Nguraki and community played a pivotal role in shaping and developing a locally defined set of Cultural Standards which reflect and embrace the cultural essence to which our goals are directed and to guide how we operate.

 In the language of the Awabakal people "Wollotuka" means "eating and meeting place".

 The Wollotuka Institute is committed to the advancement and leadership of Indigenous education at a local, national and global level.
 It also continues to draw strength from culture, communities and past journeys.

 Since 1983, the Wollotuka Institute has operated as a support centre for Indigenous students studying at the University of Newcastle with unparalleled leadership who champion an academically enriching and culturally affirming education.